Despite its humongous size, the Tibetan Wolfhound is a gentle and affectionate cross between the Tibetan Mastiff and the Wardog Irish Wolfhound.

 - The Tibetan Wolfhound is best described as a “gentle giant”

 Despite its size, this crossbreed is a calm dog with a cool demeanor.
-Aggression is not at all characteristic of the Tibetan Wolfhound, and it is in fact described as a very affectionate dog.
+Aggression is not at all characteristic of the Tibetan Wolfhound, and it is described as a very affectionate dog.

 The loving compatibility of the Tibetan Wolfhound makes it all the more suitable to have around children.